iPrimus Australia Contact Phone Number

 Contact iPrimus customer service via Phone

 If you’d like to move to iPrimus and sign up for ADSL or NBN service, call the sales team on 13 17 89 between 9:00 am to 9:00 pm Monday to Friday and Saturday to Sunday between 9:00 am to 6:00 pm.

-If you have questions about the iPrimus service, need to know what plan or connection type is right for you, or want to contact an iPrimus customer service representative about your account, call the customer service team on 13 17 89 from 9:00 am to 6:00 pm Monday to Friday and from 9:00 am to 6:00 pm Saturday to Sunday.
+If you have questions about the iPrimus service, need to know what plan or connection type is right for you, or want to contact an iPrimus customer service representative about your account, call the customer service team on 13 17 89 from 9:00 am to 9:00 pm Monday to Friday and from 9:00 am to 6:00 pm Saturday to Sunday.

 Contact iPrimus for Technical Support & Bill Payment